kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

 -- Set runtime path of "/home/charlotte/.local/bin/nextpnr-ice40" to "/home/charlotte/.asdf/installs/python/3.11.4/lib"
 (venv) nextpnr $
 ```

-The `asdf` shim path for the Python executable is mentioned in the output, but
-it's OK—it's only used during build.

 Test the installed binary to make sure it works.